Dogecoin surges to record high, up almost 300% in a week

 The latest rally in Dogecoin came two days after billionaire Elon Musk tweeted, "Doge Barking at the Moon", accompanied by an image of Spanish artist Joan Miró's painting, "Dog Barking at the Moon."

-The Tesla chief executive has previously tweeted about Dogecoin, which is based on a popular internet meme.
+The Tesla (TSLA.O) chief executive has previously tweeted about Dogecoin, which is based on a popular internet meme.
 On Feb.
-4, Dogecoin surged over 60% after Musk tweeted about it.
+4, Dogecoin surged over 60% after Musk tweeted about it. read more

 It last traded at about 34 cents after reaching as high as 45 cents, according to data on blockchain and cryptocurrency website Coindesk.
 So far in 2021, Dogecoin has surged over 7,000.